 - The light may not turn off immediately even if the surrounding area becomes well-lit because the light sensor determines that it is nighttime if the surrounding area is continuously dark for several minutes such as inside long tunnels, traffic jams inside tunnels, or in indoor parking lots.
-In this case, the light turns off if the light switch is turned to the OFF position.
-(If the light switch is turned to the AUTO position again after turning it to the OFF position, the light turns on/off depending on the surrounding brightness.) - When the headlight switch is in the AUTO position and the ignition switch is turned to the ACC or LOCK position, the headlights, other exterior lights and dashboard illumination will turn off. - The timing for turning on the headlights, other exterior lights and dashboard illumination can be delayed by adjusting the sensitivity of the light sensor.
+In this case, the light turns off if the light switch is turned to the OFF position. - When the headlight switch is in the AUTO position and the ignition switch is turned to the ACC or LOCK position, the headlights, other exterior lights and dashboard illumination will turn off. - The timing for turning on the headlights, other exterior lights and dashboard illumination can be delayed by adjusting the sensitivity of the light sensor.
 Consult an Authorized Mazda Dealer regarding sensor adjustment.